caesarfeta/dot_com/RAW.md

 But what happens when it doesn't?

 Well this happens.
 The developer looks at the page and its source in his browser, then he looks at the template in his text-editor and tries to figure out where things have gone wrong.

-Ever find yourself in a doctor's waiting room and you pick up a Hi-Lites magazine?
-I know they're for children I don't care.
-Well they have these pages where two drawings are shown side-by-side and it's your job to figure out what's "wrong" in one of them.
-You find the man with the mustache and the fish missing a fin and you feel good that you have such finely honed observational powers.

-Well that's not that different than troubleshooting template bugs.
-Instead of two cartoon images, you're visually comparing two texts.

-## HAML is a solution looking for a problem
-I want to see HAML abandoned.
-It's
+The more layers of abstraction you add the harder that process becomes.

+## HTML isn't beautiful.
+So HTML and it's big-brother XML have problems.
+They're tag based which means all of your content gets wrapped in opening and closing tag pairs.
+If somebody isn't careful they can easily make a mess for themselves by carelessly omitting a tag.
+Haml tries to remedy this situation by replacing tag-pairs with strictly enforced whitespace rules.
+This has precendence, Ruby and Python, for example.
+The problem with whitespace determining structure is mark-up languages and scripting languages serve very different purposes and are used by different people.

+HTML, unfortunately, has a very complex relationship with two other languages, CSS and Javascript.
+It's so complex that the lines between these languages frequently blur.
+Good developers are like a TV dinner tray and know how to keep each in its proper container but

 ## HTML is here to stay.
 Until there is an alternative mark-up language rendered by the majority of web-browsers we have to live with HTML.